Od EUR 355

 Neretva White Water Rafting Extension: 100 EUR per person.
 Includes extra night at Boracko Lake, Full Board, Transportation to and from the rafting.
-This extension can be done after finishing Day 6 of your bike ride.
+This extension can be done after finishing Day 2 of your bike ride.

 Sarajevo City tour: 25 EUR per person, based on 2 people minimum

 Transfer by public Bus: Sarajevo – Dubrovnik: 38 EUR per person (Departure times during the summer – everyday 2,30 pm and 10,30 pm).